A Promising Intersection of Excited-State-Specific Methods from Quantum Chemistry and Quantum Monte Carlo: Theory

 \subsection{Variance Matching}

 Another key part of obtaining a high level of accuracy with compact wave functions is ensuring a balanced treatment of both ground end excited state in order to benefit from cancellation of errors.
-Past work has shown that matching the variance between ground and excited state improves excitation energy predictions, but these studies\cite{Robinson2017,Flores2019,Garner2020,Otis2020} employed various different protocols for obtaining a match and often required additional VMC optimizations at a variety of Slater determinant expansion lengths.
+Past work\cite{Robinson2017,Flores2019,Garner2020a,Otis2020} has shown that matching the variance between ground and excited state improves excitation energy predictions, and in our demonstrations below we adopt a recently developed interpolation procedure\cite{Garner2020a} and in one case obtain an explicit variance match.
+In our interpolations, we perform ground state optimizations at multiple determinant expansion lengths to straddle the excited state variance and linearly interpolate to determine the excitation energy for a variance match.
+An example is shown in Figure \ref{fig:var_match_plot} for the case of the carbon trimer and further discussion of the procedure can found in the original publication.\cite{Garner2020a}

-In this work, we introduce a simplified variance matching procedure that reduces the need for considering different numbers of determinants.
-Once we have a given ground state optimization with some number of determinants and a final variance, we perform an excited state optimization for some chosen CI expansion length.
-We plot the energies and variances obtained on the blocked LM iterations of this optimization, leaving aside those from the first macro-iteration when the wave function is still mostly unoptimized.
-A linear fit to these points provides us with a correction to the excited state energy once its variance has been extrapolated to match the ground state variance, and all the excitation energies we report were obtained from this protocol.
-Figure \ref{fig:var_match_plot} and Table \ref{tab:var_match_table} provide an example of the procedure in the case of ketene.

-The uncertainty in the excitation energy due to the extrapolation can be estimated from the effect of the stochastic uncertainties in the positions of the energy-variance points on the regression slope.
-The individual uncertainties in the points can define normal distributions for generating sets of slightly shifted points with their own regression slopes and corresponding excitation energy results.
-We can then determine an uncertainty in our excitation energy prediction from the uncertainty in the slope used in the extrapolation.
-In the limits of either an explicit variance match between ground and excited state or a deterministic optimization from infinite sampling, this extrapolation uncertainty will go to zero.
-Table \ref{tab:uncertainty_data} in Appendix B provides values for this extrapolation uncertainty for all the systems we consider.
-All excitation energy uncertainties we report in the main text are the sum of the uncertainty from stochastic averaging and the extrapolation uncertainty.

-This approach reduces the need to perform further optimizations with other numbers of determinants, a requirement when searching for an explicit variance match\cite{Otis2020} or for performing an interpolation,\cite{Garner2020} making the present methodology easier to apply.
-The respective numbers of determinants used for the ground and excited state optimizations are chosen based on experience, but can be systematically increased if necessary.
-In general, longer expansions will be needed to maintain the same level of accuracy in larger systems, and the results we have obtained after systematically increasing from smaller expansions may provide some guidance when considering other molecules of similar sizes.